 Now the creatures just hide in a dark and dank place,

-chugging Coors Light and shoving fudge in their face.
+chugging Coors Light and stuffing their face.

 Does this tale have a moral, I don’t know it just might,

 And now Vogon poetry is the fourth worst in the universe.
 Thank you.